 Protecting the health and safety of customers and consumers includes the provision of products and services that are safe and do not present risks when used or consumed.
-MYTILINEOS attaches particular emphasis to the quality of its products as an impor-
+MYTILINEOS attaches particular emphasis to the quality of its products as an important factor for its growth.
+Its products and services must be safe, irrespective of any existing legal and regulatory safety requirements.

 - In the Metallurgy Business Unit, the impacts of the company's primary products on health and safety are related to the final use of the secondary products to result from its manufacturing clients.
-The Company is committed to ensuring the optimal quality of the products it offers (Alumina and primary Aluminium), in accordance with the expectations and requirements of its clients. - In Sustainable Engineering Solutions Business Unit, in addition to considering the internationally applicable regulations on the design of all manufacturing projects, the Company monitors in detail their quality metrics and characteristics, in order to ensure that the stated requirements of clients are met. - In the Electric Power & Gas Trading sector, it is very important for MYTILINEOS to ensure the highest possible availability of its thermal plants for the generation of electric power, as well as the continuous improvement of the quality of the energy supplied and of the services accompanying it, while at the same time taking advantage of new developments in areas such as electromobility, energy efficiency and net metering.
+The Company is committed to ensuring the optimal quality of the products it offers (Alumina and primary Aluminium), in accordance with the expectations and requirements of its clients.

+- In Sustainable Engineering Solutions Business Unit, in addition to considering the internationally applicable regulations on the design of all manufacturing projects, the Company monitors in detail their quality metrics and characteristics, in order to ensure that the stated requirements of clients are met.

+- In the Electric Power & Gas Trading sector, it is very important for MYTILINEOS to ensure the highest possible availability of its thermal plants for the generation of electric power, as well as the continuous improvement of the quality of the energy supplied and of the services accompanying it, while at the same time taking advantage of new developments in areas such as electromobility, energy efficiency and net metering.